artish/syncsettings/README.md

   + Add Copy function for files that can't be symlinked

+  + Ignore Symlinks where the parent folder doesn't exist

 ## Code TODO:

   + TODO 001: Remove this unecessary if condition